 That doesn’t mean getting into full hair and makeup and putting on a gown, but it means not wearing your pajamas all day.
 (Which by the way, there are days when you should do that!)

-“On my first date [with boyfriend Aaron Rodgers], we went to the beach, and I don’t actually remember what I was wearing.
+“On my first date [Ed note: Munn is now separated from Aaron Rodgers] we went to the beach, and I don’t actually remember what I was wearing.
 I remember he was wearing shorts and was barefoot, and he had such great legs.
 I was like, gosh.
 I remember what he was wearing more than what I was wearing.
-[My beauty look] was probably what I normally do: a little concealer—I like the YSL Touche Éclat ($42)—and a little blush.
+[My beauty look] was probably what I normally do: a little concealer—I like the YSL Touche Éclat ($35)—and a little blush.
 I did my eyebrows, chapstick, and wore my hair down.
 That’s my go-to.”

 “I spend a lot of energy on thinking about and researching what it takes to keep your skin looking young and healthy.
 Personally, I feel that if your skin looks good, that is the first part of your makeup.
 When I first moved to Green Bay [Wisconsin] my skin was actually okay, but the second year, everything was cracking, I felt so dry and had no idea why.
 I had to get heavy salves to put on my heels and my hands.
 I had to take vitamin D because I wasn’t in the sun a lot.
 It was really intense, and I just had to acclimate to it.